dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

 This can be a common case with [Single Table Inhertiance](https://en.wikipedia.org/wiki/Single_Table_Inheritance).
-Often the permissions for the different classes are the same so you could share policies.
+Often the permissions for the different models derived form the same base model are the same so you could share policies.

 Alternatively you could create separate policies for Client, Account and Company and then you would not need to do  `self.policy_class`.
 You also could specify more granular permissions for Client, Account and Company models if needed.
 {% highlight ruby %}